 Our work is not limited to our contract.
 We also elect shop stewards to solve daily problems at work.
 We are also active in the community and political affairs to make life better for working people.
 Local 13-2001 is an affiliate of the United Steelworkers International Union that provides broad programs in collective bargaining, health and safety, education, organizing, political action, insurance, pensions, and employee assistance programs to accomplish our objectives.
 Our International Representative, Richard “Hoot” Landry is also available to provide experience, expertise and guidance in all areas of industrial relations.

-Other benefits to becoming a Union member are the right to vote on any matter that comes before the Union for balloting, to have a voice at Union meetings, to receive the International newsletter, to participate in Union scholarship programs, to serve on Union committees and to lease the Union Hall for personal use.
+Other benefits to becoming a Union member are the right to vote on any matter that comes before the Union for balloting, to have a voice at Union meetings, to receive the International newsletter, to participate in the Union scholarship program, to serve on Union committees and to lease the Union Hall for personal use.

 Union Membership Meetings take place at the Union Hall on the second Tuesday of each month beginning at 5:30 p.m.
 You can reach the Union hall at 281-427-1024.